junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

 Wash away the clots to find the exact point where the blood is coming from and press on it firmly for 5 minutes.

 If bleeding continues, keep pressing the bleeding spot while you carry the child to a health worker or doctor for help.
-Watch for signs of shock ([see page 77](#page-77)) and infection.
+Watch for signs of shock ([read more here](#page-77)) and infection. å